-This bulletin also discusses how to calculate the use tax and how to report and pay the use tax.
+This bulletin discusses how to calculate the use tax and how to report and pay the use tax.

 For use tax purposes, you can be a resident of more than one locality, more than one state, or both.

-An estate or trust that is carrying on a business, trade, profession, or employment in New York State is a resident, for sales and use tax purposes, of the state and of any county or city in which the estate or trust is carrying on these activities.
+An estate or trust that is carrying on a business, trade, profession, or employment in New York State is, for sales and use tax purposes, a resident of the state and of any county or city in which the estate or trust is carrying on these activities.

 Purchases of taxable property or services made outside of New York State